Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Block-wise tensor estimation

-We introduce some additional notations.
-For a given block number $k$, we use $z\in\Pi(d,k)$ to denote the canonical clustering function that partitions $[d]$ into $k$ equally-sized clusters such that $z(i) = \lceil ki/d\rceil$, for all $i\in[d]$.
+We introduce some additional notation.
+For a given block number $k$, we use $z\in\Pi(d,k)$ to denote the balanced clustering function that partitions $[d]$ into $k$ equally-sized clusters, such that $z(i) = \lceil ki/d\rceil$, for all $i\in[d]$.
 The collection of inverse images $\{z^{-1}(j)\colon j\in[k]\}$ is a partition of $[d]$ into $k$ disjoint and equal-sized subsets.
-We use $\tE_k$ to denote the $m$-way partition, i.e., a collection of $k^m$ disjoint and equal-sized subsets in $[d]^m$, such that
+We use $\tE_k$ to denote the $m$-way balanced partition, i.e., a collection of $k^m$ disjoint and equal-sized subsets in $[d]^m$, such that